hupiyingwu/BitHive/doc/README.md

 ### Developer:
 1.Less costs are required to maintain your servers

-2.You only need to input your commandfor a line to get online users all over the world
+2.You only need to input your command for a line to get online users all over the world

 3.Your AI will finish your work when you are sleeping in bed
 ### Advertiser: